Aloo Methi ki Sabji | आलू मेथी की सब्ज़ी

 Throughout the rest of the year, when fresh methi leaves aren’t available, this aloo methi can be easily made using kasuri methi or dried fenugreek leaves.
 Just a fat pinch of kasuri methi rubbed between palms is usually enough to flavour a pan full of potatoes.
 That is so because the dried fenugreek leaves are much more flavourful than the fresh ones.

-Now, wash them repeatedly so that any dirt sticking to the leaves get washed away.
+Now, wash them repeatedly so that any dirt sticking to the leaves gets washed away.
 Spread them over a colander or a sieve to drain the water.
 Now they are ready to be used.
 You can either chop them as I did here for Aloo Methi sabzi or pressure cook them with a splash of water to preserve them for later use.

-Prep Time
+Prep Time 10 minutes

-Cook Time
+Cook Time 20 minutes

-Total Time
+Total Time 30 minutes

-Course: Side Dish
+Course Side Dish

-Cuisine: Punjabi
+Cuisine Punjabi

-Servings: 2 people
+Servings 2 people

 Ingredients